smgv/webpack-tutorial/Readme.md

 ## Webpack Tutorial

+- Webpack is a powerful tool for bundling JavaScript and other assets, offering many features for optimizing performance and development.
+- Advantages: Optimized performance, flexible configuration, integration with modern tools.
+- Disadvantages: Complexity, learning curve, potential lengthy build times.
+- Alternatives: Parcel (simpler setup), Rollup (better for libraries), Vite (fast development), Browserify (simple bundling).

-without webpack.config.js if you want to run than use - node_modules/.bin/webpack
+`without webpack.config.js if you want to run than use - node_modules/.bin/webpack`

 ```js
 // create the build